Concho, Arizona: History

 While some folklore says that the name "Concho" comes from a Basque word meaning "a small valley," there is no linguistic, ethnographic, or historical evidence that seems to support this claim - or indeed, that there was ever a sustained Basque presence in the region.
 Instead, based on historical and ethnographic data (ibid.: 31), the name most likely comes from the Spanish word concha (meaning "shell").
 Early settlers noted an abundance of small shells along the Concho Creek (which then ran year-round) and named the settlements "Las Conchas," or "The Shells."
 New Mexican church records indicate that the Las Conchas settlement was officially known as "El Rio Colorado Chiquito" ("The Small Red/Colored River"), but locals simply referred to it as Las Conchas (ibid.).
 Over time, this name transmuted into "El Concho", which eventually was shortened to "Concho."

 A group of Latter-Day Saints led by William J. Flake arrived in 1879 after Flake and Bateman H. Wilhelm purchased some of the land from José Francisco Chaves under the direction of Apostle Erastus Snow.
 The LDS community adopted the name Erastus in honor of Snow, but changed the name back to Concho to match the continuing Mexican community in 1890.

 "The town was once the major population and financial center of the northeast quarter of what is now Arizona.
 It continued as a thriving small town for many years."
 Nevertheless, circumstances such as World War II caused residents to leave the area, and in time Concho dwindled down to a small community.

 The village (CDP) of Concho, sometimes referred to as "Old Concho", is rich in tradition and folklore.
 Each year the villagers enjoy coming together for the San Rafael Fiestas, when residents and relatives from afar gather for joyful celebration and reminiscing.
-Concho also celebrates Memorial Day with the only Memorial Day parade and town picnic in Arizona that actually takes place on Memorial Day.
+Concho also celebrates Memorial Day with a parade and town picnic.